finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **delete_group_properties**
 > DeletedEntityResponse delete_group_properties(scope, code, request_body, effective_at=effective_at)

-[EARLY ACCESS] DeleteGroupProperties: Delete group properties
+[EARLY ACCESS] Delete group properties

 Delete one or more properties from a single portfolio group.
 If the properties are time variant then an effective date time from which the properties  will be deleted must be specified.
 If the properties are perpetual then it is invalid to specify an effective date time for deletion.